-Where a child continues to make less than expected progress, despite interventions, they receive highly personalized interventions to accelerate their progress and enable them to achieve their potential.
+Where a child continues to make less than expected progress, despite interventions, they receive highly personalised interventions to accelerate their progress and enable them to achieve their potential.
 When appropriate, specialist outside agency support this.
-The SENCo and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
+The SENDCo and class teachers work with specialists to select effective teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
 If support is not impacting on the child's progress and this is still of significant concern, the school, after consultation with parents and other professionals, will request an Education, Health and Care Needs Assessment from the Local Authority.
 Parents can also request an EHC Needs Assessment.

-Home School Partnership
+Home-School Partnership

-- At Our school we recognize that parents know their children best.
-Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEN procedure. - All parents and /or carers are invited to meet with their child's class teachers in the autumn and spring terms as well as receiving an annual report at the end of the summer term.

-- Parents of children identified as having SEN are also invited to a further consultation once a term at which their child's progress, Intervention and Support Plan detailing the additional support, interventions and targets are discussed and agreed. - If a need is highlighted, parents may be invited to meet with the class teacher/SENCo to discuss a possible plan of action.
-Parents are welcome at any time to contact the school office and arrange an appointment if they have any concerns.
+- At our school, we recognise that parents know their children best.
+Parents are always welcome to discuss their child and their views are respected and their concerns are taken into consideration at all stages of the SEND procedure. - All parents and /or carers are invited to meet with their child's class teachers termly as well as receiving an annual report. - Parents of children identified as having SEND are also involved in further consultations at which their child's progress, intervention plan detailing the additional support, pupil's views and targets are discussed and agreed.
+The children create their own pupil passport (if they are able, otherwise it will be done with input from the child) which identifies ways to overcome their barriers to learning.
+These are reviewed termly with staff and shared with parents.